Senzoku District

 “I know, but—”

 “Look at it this way.
 If I told you to do the first three concepts, you would have spent all your time worrying about the lesson plan and none of your time worrying about Akio.
 Priorities, that’s all.”
 He glanced at his watch.
-“Time for lunch.
+“Lunchtime.
 Feeling puckish?
 There’s a great little place by the station.”

 “Pork cutlet?” suggested Chadwick, as they sat down.